Run payroll for your employees

 8. Keep payroll records

 You’ve finally reached the last step of the payroll process: record-keeping.
-You need to keep payroll records in case any questions come up.
+You need to keep payroll records in case any questions (or government audits) come up.
 You’ll need to keep records in paper or electronic form for:

 - salary or wages and time worked